Contextualized Evaluations: Judging Language Model Responses to Underspecified Queries: Designing Contextualized Evaluations

 \subsection{Collecting Human Evaluator Judgments}

 We recruit our human evaluators through Prolific and ask them to first complete a training task where they evaluate responses to queries in both context-agnostic and context-aware settings.
-In the context-agnostic setting, annotators are asked to give an overall preference for one of the two responses or indicate a \textit{Tie}, along with a free-text justification.
-While in the context-aware setting, annotators are first asked to evaluate whether the constraints in each one of the follow-up QAs are satisfied by each of the two responses.
+In the context-agnostic setting, evaluators are asked to give an overall preference for one of the two responses or indicate a \textit{Tie}, along with a free-text justification.
+While in the context-aware setting, evaluators are first asked to evaluate whether the constraints in each one of the follow-up QAs are satisfied by each of the two responses.
 Once they have provided these ratings, they are required to similarly provide an overall preference along with a free-text justification.
 The order of the two responses is always randomized.
-Each annotator is shown a single query and pairs of responses for one of the three evaluation settings, which is randomly chosen for the annotator.
-Every example is annotated by 3 different annotators and we collect ratings for 100 examples for all 3 model pairs and 3 settings, for a total of 100 * 3 * 3 * 3 = 2700 ratings.
-Further annotation details and interface screenshots are in Appendix~\ref{app:annotation}.
+Each evaluator is shown a single query and pairs of responses for one of the three evaluation settings, which is randomly chosen for the evaluator.
+Every example is judged by 3 different evaluators and we collect ratings for 100 examples for all 3 model pairs and 3 settings, for a total of 100 * 3 * 3 * 3 = 2700 ratings.
+Further human evaluation details and interface screenshots are in Appendix~\ref{app:annotation}.